makakiyoAnju/streamlabs-custom-chat/README.md

-# Streamlabs - Chat with Avatars
+# Custom Streamlabs Chat
-This uses Streamlabs' Chat Box widget to have the users' Twitch profile pic showing along side the chat message. <br />
+This uses Streamlabs' Chat Box widget with custom coding enabled. <br />

 *You can also change the font size and color within the Streamlabs Chat box widget setting without messing with the codes.*

 ##### Preview
 ![chatpreview](https://cdn.discordapp.com/attachments/920180817962090516/961130530689155122/preview-chatbubbleSMS.gif)

+##### Features
+- Twitch profile pic
+- Changes some aspect if user is subscribed
+- Functions & looks like iMessage/Android SMSing

 ## Instructions